-Whether you’re a first time investor or an experienced one, mutual funds are often considered by experts to be an investor’s best friends due to their many advantages.
+This article is currently in the process of getting updated, as it was originally written at a time when tax rules were different.
+Please treat this note as the latest updated tax information in the meanwhile.Whether you’re a first time investor or an experienced one, mutual funds are often considered by experts to be an investor’s best friend due to their many advantages.
 But with so many different options available today, how do you make the right choices for your portfolio?

 Let us look at some of the key factors you should keep in mind while selecting funds:

-Investment Objective and Style
+- Investment Objective and Style

 The investment objective of a scheme is what the scheme intends to achieve through its investments.
 For instance, an equity diversified fund may have the objective of investing in growth stocks to achieve capital appreciation; a sector fund will have the objective to invest in companies in the chosen sector to achieve capital growth and earn dividends.

 To make it easier to understand, consider a mismatch: Rakesh is retiring and needs to secure his income; he invests in a sector fund with high volatility because in the last 2 years, the fund has outperformed the relevant sectoral index.
-Imagine that at the time when Rakesh needed the income from the fund, there was a reversal in the fortunes of that sector and the fund value falls.
+Imagine that at the time when Rakesh needed the income from the fund, there was a reversal in the fortunes of that sector and the fund value fell.
 Rakesh’s income will dwindle.
 He may also lose some of the capital that he invested at the outset.
 Considering Rakesh’s life stage and risk profile, he would have been better off investing in a low-risk income fund.
 Was the product the problem or was the choice of product in the given circumstance the issue?

-You also need to consider your risk profile to identity how best to build your mutual fund portfolio according to investment styles.
+You also need to consider your risk profile to identify how best to build your mutual fund portfolio according to investment styles.
 For example, you may choose to do this according to market capitalization (small & micro-cap/ mid cap/ large cap) or according to fund management style (seeking growth, discovering value, a blended approach etc).
 All of this information is readily available on the asset management companies’ websites and in the Scheme Information Documents.

-Role of the fund
+- Role of the fund

 Think of teamwork every time you consider your portfolio and then think of the reason why a particular fund is there in your portfolio.
 If you cannot remember the reason why you bought a fund in the first place, or you cannot understand why you’re adding a new fund to your portfolio, it could be an indication of the need for you to rethink your decision.